When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Cube have really upped their game in the sub £2000 e-bike market and the replacement for the popular Acid Hybrid One e-MTB is looking like a very worthy successor.
-The 2021 Cube Reaction Hybrid Performance 400 has been totally re-designed from the ground up.
+Cube has upped its game in the sub £2000 e-bike market and the replacement for the popular Acid Hybrid One e-MTB is looking like a very worthy successor.
+The 2021 Cube Reaction Hybrid Performance 400 has been redesigned from the ground up.
 Read my full review below for all the details.

-For 2021 Cube have completely re-branded and re-designed their flagship sub-£2000 e-MTB.
+For 2021 Cube has completely re-branded and re-designed its flagship sub-£2000 e-MTB.
 The all-new Cube Reaction Hybrid Performance 400 looks like a thoroughly modern electric bike.
-Using the very latest Bosch Performance Cruise generation 3 mid-drive motor and a very neat looking frame with an integrated powertube 400Wh battery pack.
+Using the very latest Bosch Performance Cruise generation 3 mid-drive motor and a very neat-looking frame with an integrated power tube 400Wh battery pack.

-It looks like Cube have used a similar frame design from their more expensive 2020 hardtail e-MTB models, which is great news for the under £2000 electric mountain bike buyers market.
+It looks like Cube has used a similar frame design from their more expensive 2020 hardtail e-MTB models, which is great news for the under £2000 electric mountain bike buyers market.

 The Cube is packed full of the very latest in e-bike technology with the only exception being the Purion display, which although dependable is starting to look a bit dated.
 The motor and battery however are the very latest from Bosch.

-The upshot of this is, is you still feel like you are getting a meaningful work out, but the experience of cycling is made more enjoyable (and accessible) than ever before.
+The upshot of this is, are you still feel like you are getting a meaningful workout, but the experience of cycling is made more enjoyable (and accessible) than ever before.

 These batteries not only perform well in terms of longevity and range but due to their neat integration into the frame, they give the bike smooth lines and to the untrained eye you wouldn’t even notice this was an e-bike at a glance.

-Range will be highly dependent on rider weight, terrain and other factors, but a ball-park figure would be 40-50 miles with more being possible if you’re frugal with the e-assist.
+The range will be highly dependent on rider weight, terrain and other factors, but a ballpark figure would be 40-50 miles with more being possible if you’re frugal with the e-assist.
 Check out Bosch’s range assistant to get a rough idea of the range you can expect based on your weight and riding style.

 This is the only area where the components don’t differ too much from the Acid.
 The Cube Reaction Hybrid uses fairly entry-level (but dependable) Shimano components, from the brakes to the groupset, with the same Suntour XCM forks as on the Acid.